 Hundertwasser redesigned the chimney and entire facade of the Spittelau municipal incinerator in the late 1980s.
 The facility continues to provide energy, heat and warm water to thousands of households in Vienna.

-Some might argue that the architectural impact exceeds even that of the more well-known Hundertwasserhaus.
+Some might argue the architectural impact exceeds even that of the more well-known Hundertwasserhaus.
 The golden ball near the top of the chimney has certainly become a distinctive city landmark.

 A rather inoffensive house located in the 2nd district near the Augarten Park provided a childhood home for Hundertwasser.

 A plaque outside (in German and English) explains how the Nazis forced Hundertwasser and his Jewish mother to move here in 1938.
 They both survived the war, though dozens of their relatives died in concentration camps.

 - Hundertwasser had a studio at the top of the Ankerhaus, a multi-functional building on Vienna’s famous Graben boulevard.
 Another great son of the city, Otto Wagner, designed the house itself, which dates back to the mid-1890s.

 - In my wanderings around the city’s art venues, I stumbled across one of Hundertwasser’s paintings hanging on the top floor of Upper Belvedere palace.
 This is the same museum that houses numerous works by Klimt, including The Kiss.

 - A small square in Vienna’s 15th district bears the name Friedensreich-Hundertwasser-Platz